-Policy Description HRA Implications provide evidence, as to why achieving the sustainability standards outlined above for residential and non-residential developments would not be technically feasible or economically viable; F. Where on-site provision of renewable technologies is not appropriate, or where it is clearly demonstrated that the above target cannot be fully achieved on-site, any shortfall should be provided via: a. 'allowable solutions contributions' via Section 106 or CIL.
+Policy Description HRA Implications a. 'allowable solutions contributions' via Section 106 or CIL.
 These funds will then be used for energy efficiency and energy generation initiatives or other measure(s) required to offset the environmental impact of the development; off-site provision, provided that an alternative proposal is identified, and delivery is certain.

-Policy Description HRA Implications BE04: Establishing Low Carbon and Renewable Energy Infrastructure Network A. Stand-alone renewable energy infrastructure Community-led initiatives for renewable and low carbon energy, including developments outside areas identified in this Local Plan or other strategic policies that are being taken forward through neighbourhood planning, will be encouraged, subject to the acceptability of their wider impacts, including on the Green Belt.
+BE04: Establishing Low Carbon and Renewable Energy Infrastructure Network A. Stand-alone renewable energy infrastructure Community-led initiatives for renewable and low carbon energy, including developments outside areas identified in this Local Plan or other strategic policies that are being taken forward through neighbourhood planning, will be encouraged, subject to the acceptability of their wider impacts, including on the Green Belt.
 B. Decentralised energy infrastructure The Council will work with developers and energy providers to seek opportunities to expand Brentwood's decentralised energy infrastructure. a.
 Strategic development that could play a key role in establishing a decentralised energy network should engage at an early stage with the Council, stakeholders and relevant energy companies to establish the future energy requirements and infrastructure arising from large-scale development proposals and clusters of significant new development.
 Applicants of these sites will prepare energy masterplans which establish the most effective energy strategy and supply options. b.
-New development of over 500 dwelling units, or brownfield and urban extensions at 500 units or more, or where the clustering of neighbouring sites totals over 500 units, will be expected to incorporate decentralised energy infrastructure in line with the following hierarchy: i. where there is an existing heat network, new development will be expected to connect to it; ii. where there is no existing heat network, new development will be expected to deliver an onsite heat network, unless demonstrated that this would render the development unviable; iii. where a developer is unable to deliver the heat network, they need to demonstrate that they have worked in detail with third parties (commercially or community) to fully assess the opportunity; iv. where a heat network opportunity is not currently viable and no third party is interested in its delivery, the development should be designed to facilitate future connection to a heat network unless it can be demonstrated that a lower carbon alternative has bee No Likely Significant Effect This policy describes criteria for establishing energy infrastructure within Brentwood.
+New development of over 500 dwelling units, or brownfield and urban extensions at 500 units or more, or where the clustering of neighbouring sites totals over 500 units, will be expected to incorporate decentralised energy infrastructure in line with the following hierarchy: i. where there is an existing heat network, new development will be expected to development unviable; iii. where a developer is unable to deliver the heat network, they need to demonstrate that they have worked in detail with third parties (commercially or community) to fully assess the opportunity; i. where a heat network unless it can be demonstrated that a lower carbon alternative has been put in place. c.
+New development will be expected to demonstrate futat they have worked in detail with third parti No Likely Significant Effect This policy describes criteria for establishing energy infrastructure within Brentwood.
 It does not identify any location, type or extent of development.
 The Council is keen to ensure that such infrastructure is of renewable energy or low-carbon.
 Furthermore, the impacts of such proposals are to involve the local community and the impacts of green belt land.
-This policy is therefore not considered to pose as a likely significant effect to the integrity of European Sites that lie within catchment of the Brentwood Borough.
+This policy is therefore not considered to pose as a likely significant effect to the integrity of European Sites that lie within catchment of the Brentwood Borough. --- -- ---

-Policy Description HRA Implications Innovative approaches to the installation and/or construction of community and individually owned energy generation facilities or low carbon homes which demonstrate sustainable use of resources and high energy efficiency levels will be supported.
+Policy Description HRA Implications vi. individual building renewable heating.
+D. Building scale technologies Innovative approaches to the installation and/or construction of community and individually owned energy generation facilities or low carbon homes which demonstrate sustainable use of resources and high energy efficiency levels will be supported.
 E. Development in the Green Belt will be considered in accordance with Policy NE10 New Development, Extension and Replacement of Buildings in the Green Belt.